HargunS7/iam-security-system/README.md

     npx prisma migrate dev

-    (Optional) Run the seed script to insert roles, permissions, and a default admin:

-    npx prisma db seed
+    (DO NOT RUN THIS COMMAND) Run the seed script to insert roles, permissions, and a default admin: npx prisma db seed

 # 6. Run the Servers:-